Skip to main content

 Requirements

-2. Access to repository database with database console to run generated script.
+2. Access to the repository database with a database console to run the generated script

 How it works

-Excel template generates SQL script that creates new documentation in the repository and adds tables and views specified in the table.
-The script must be then executed in Dataedo repository database (SQL Server).
+The Excel template generates an SQL script that creates new documentation in the repository and adds tables and views specified in the table.
+The script must then be executed in the Dataedo repository database (SQL Server).

 Preparing metadata

-5. Populate tables and columns in Excel table.
-All tables and columns should be pasted in the table as shown in an example.
+5. Populate tables and columns in the Excel table.
+All tables and columns should be pasted into the table as shown in an example.
 Each column is one row in the spreadsheet.
 Columns will be ordered in Dataedo in the same order as they appear in the spreadsheet.

 Fields

-1. Documentation (B2) - Title of the documentation (top level element in Dataedo repository) that will be created.
+1. Documentation (B2) - Title of the documentation (top-level element in the Dataedo repository) that will be created.
 Each run creates new documentation.

 2. Schema - Table schema name.
 Can be left blank.